Q-CAT’s work has several strands * see Main Menu

 a) We have two series, Newsletters and Briefings, which alternate at approximately six-weekly intervals.
 If you wish to be added to our emailing list to receive these direct, please contact firstname.lastname@example.org.

-The *Newsletters usually have a round-up of recent press or website articles on subjects related to torture, news about recent and forthcoming events, and one or two longer articles about current issues.
+The *Newsletters usually have a round-up of recent press or website articles on subjects related to torture, news about recent and forthcoming events, and sometimes longer articles about current issues.

 The *Briefings are longer, more in-depth papers on relevant matters of interest.